Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineBrain.md

 To add a Cinemachine Brain component to a Unity camera, do __one__ of the following:

-* Use the GameObject > Cinemachine menu to [Add a CinemachineCamera](CinemachineSetUpVCam.md) to your Scene.
+* Use the GameObject > Cinemachine menu to add a CinemachineCamera to your Scene.
 Unity adds a Cinemachine Brain component to the Unity camera for you if there isn’t one already.

 * [Add](https://docs.unity3d.com/Manual/UsingComponents.html) a Cinemachine Brain component to the Unity camera yourself.